hoopdad/hoopdad.github.io/docs/cloud/_posts/2024-08-30-Monoliths-are-still-bad-even-in-Terraform.md

 - The next project uses a Windows Web App instead of a Linux Function App, so you can't reuse the storage, identity or settings which we configure.
 - Another project requires re-use of an existing storage object and managed identity.
 That same storage is to be accessed directly by another service and the identity is also created and configured to that other service first.
-- Another project needs advanced features to plug into an Application Setvice Environment for hosting which is more expensive than the other projects', and require an exception to run in your company's environment.
+- Another project needs advanced features to plug into an Application Service Environment for hosting which is more expensive than the other projects', and require an exception to run in your company's environment.

 You might actually get some re-use, and for those instances, wow, it has exactly what they need with no changes.
 This is one way to build deployment patterns.
 Hold that thought and let's come back to deployment patterns.